 Return to Portland—2 hour drive

 - Peer-to-peer knowledge exchange and networking

-- Group workshops on community building and accountability, business planning, tech innovations, and more
+- Group workshops on business planning, marketing, branding, tech innovations, environmental issues and more

 - Conversation about the core principles that motivate our collective work and how to operationalize those values within markets and business structures